00Uni00/University-Exercise/README.md

 # University-Exercise

-All folders are different exercises, they all have a txt file with information about the task and what I had to do to solve it.
+All folders have different exercises, they all have a txt file with information about the task and what I had to do to solve it.